CreativeInquiry/TeenieHarrisProject/data_documentation/README.md

 ---
 ### Thumbnail Images 256x256

 Teenie Harris 256x256-pixel (center-cropped) monochrome thumbnail images, combined into grayscale "texture" images (for rapid GPU access), of dimensions 16384 x 16384.
 These 16 images are used in the Teenie Harris interactive installation, as a quick way of storing and displaying 60K images.
 Each image contains 4096 thumbnails.
+The last two images contain blank regions because there are only 59278 (and not 65536) images in our copy of the Teenie Harris archive.

 ![](thumbs/thumbs_texture_00_256x256_reduced.png)<br />
-*One of the below sixteen "texture" images (thumbs_texture_00_256x256), reduced to 1024x1024 for display here.*
+*One of the sixteen monochrome "texture" images (```thumbs_texture_00_256x256```), reduced to 1024x1024 for display here.*

 * ```thumbs_texture_00_256x256.png``` [[**170.28 MB**]](https://storage.googleapis.com/teenieharris/thumbs/thumbs_mono_256/thumbs_texture_00_256x256.png)
 * ```thumbs_texture_01_256x256.png``` [[**170.65 MB**]](https://storage.googleapis.com/teenieharris/thumbs/thumbs_mono_256/thumbs_texture_01_256x256.png)